 Now, you feel like you have a choice.

 It’s like you observe what’s happening, that millisecond it takes to notice and make that extra breath and chose a non-reaction.
 Now you’re not engaging in something that triggered you negatively before.

 The most incredible discovery you’ll find in all of this is that you have a choice to send love instead of frustration.
 That’s the major sign.

 When you can stand in your power and extend love within a situation that previously triggered you, that’s HUGE!!
 It’s a sign of personal growth.

-Through self awareness you become conscious about yourself, others and unlimited possibilities that are available to you.
+Through self-awareness, you become conscious about yourself, others, and the unlimited possibilities that are available to you.